John Warne Herbert Sr.: Personal life

 On February 24, 1851, Herbert married Agnes D. Runyon Wright.
 They had five children, including John Warne Herbert Jr., who played in the first collegiate football game and was Vice President and Treasurer of the Helme Tobacco Company.
 The other children were William, Richard, Kate, and Jeanne.

 In 1877, he was Vice-President of the Battle of Monmouth Monument Committee, for Marlborough.

 Herbert died on April 10, 1898.
 He was buried at the Old Brick Reformed Church Cemetery in Marlboro.

 Legacy

-In February 17, 2023, on the 175th anniversary of the founding of the Township, Marlboro Mayor Jonathan L. Hornik issued a proclamation, which noted the historical significance of John W. Herbert to Marlboro, proclaiming "historical figure Judge and first Freeholder John W. Herbert, who is buried in the cemetery at the Old Brick Reformed Church, ... leaving behind buildings and roads which bear their names to this day."
+On February 17, 2023, on the 175th anniversary of the founding of the Township, Marlboro Mayor Jonathan L. Hornik issued a proclamation, which noted the historical significance of John W. Herbert to Marlboro, proclaiming "historical figure Judge and first Freeholder John W. Herbert, who is buried in the cemetery at the Old Brick Reformed Church, ... leaving behind buildings and roads which bear their names to this day."

 His ancestors purportedly include Philip Herbert, 4th Earl of Pembroke (although this is disputed in some genealogies) and Sir Thomas Warne, one of the first land owners in East Jersey.